benjohnstone1/frontline-voicemail/README.md

 - ACCOUNT_SID & AUTH_TOKEN: You can find both of these in the console [here](https://console.twilio.com/?frameUrl=/console).
 - CONVERSATION_SID: Your Frontline conversation sid, you can find this [here](https://console.twilio.com/us1/develop/conversations/manage/services?frameUrl=%2Fconsole%2Fconversations%2Fservices)
 - WORKER: The worker the voicemail will be routed to, it should be a frontline agent, this variable is expecting an email address
-- FRONTLINE_DOMAIN: This will be available after you have deployed the application
+- FRONTLINE_DOMAIN: This will be available after you have deployed the application (notes below)

 ## Clone Repo